 Prompts

-What technologies are used in secondary schools today for teaching and learning purposes?
+What technologies are being used in secondary schools today for teaching and learning purposes?
 (For teachers and head teachers, answer about conditions in your school.
 Teachers may not have all the answers to these questions – they can refer you to their ICT manager.)

 What type(s) of devices (e.g. computer, tablet, smartphone) and how old are they?

+Who owns the devices (do students or teachers own a device or do they rely on what is provided at school?)

-Ratio of students/teachers to device?
+How many students/teachers to device?

+What operating system(s) (e.g. Windows, OS or Linux on desktop/laptop computers; iOS, Android, Chrome OS on tablets/smartphones)?
+What version(s)?

+What type/version of browsers (e.g. Safari, Chrome, Internet Explorer 9)?

+How are technologies being used today?

 When and how much can students/teachers use devices?

+Can they access device at home?

 Do students use devices individually and/or in groups?

-What operating system(s) (e.g. Windows, OS or Linux on desktop/laptop computers; iOS, Android, Chrome OS on tablets/smartphones)?
-What version(s)?

-What type/version of browsers (e.g. Internet Explorer 9)?
+Do teachers interact directly with students through the technology?

+Describe some typical ways technology is used in teaching.

+Updating, maintenance, networks, internet

-Is there capacity to change/update operating systems or browsers?
+How easy is it to update a software or a version (for instance operating systems or browsers)?

+Who is in charge of maintenance?

+How easy is it to contact them?

+Is there any central storage, or would it be feasible to manage information in the cloud?

 How are resources downloaded?

-How is information uploaded?
+How is information uploaded (for instance student’s homework or answers to tests)?

-How are learning resources distributed to students? (e.g. downloaded directly, or downloaded to a local network and distributed from there)p
+How are learning resources distributed to students? (e.g. downloaded directly, or downloaded to a local network and distributed from there)

-Ability of teachers to ineract with students digitally
+Quality, availability of the internet connection

 Firewalls / security systems

 What are the main challenges using ICT in teaching (e.g. maintenance, connectivity, power supply, support, computers per student, etc), and what are the work-arounds to these issues?